Norton Seal Rural log home on a sunny day near an evergreen forest.

 Does Homeowners Insurance Cover Log Homes?

 If you’re buying or building a log home, you’ll want to insure it.
-And having homeowners insurance for a log home is an important step to making sure you’re protecting what matters most to you.
+Having homeowners insurance for a log home is an important step to making sure you’re protecting what matters most to you.
 Log homes can be tricky to insure because of their construction materials, but there are plenty of insurance companies that will insure your log home, provided it meets certain criteria.

 If your log home isn’t your primary residence, you’ll want to consider vacation or seasonal home insurance.
 There are several factors that can affect the cost of seasonal cabin insurance, but the biggest difference between homeowners insurance and vacation home insurance is the price itself.
 Insuring second homes is more expensive because those homes are more likely to sit vacant for large spans of time, meaning they’re less likely to be maintained and more likely to have claims made on them.
 Different companies will use different criteria, but for a log cabin, you can expect at least some of the following to apply.